-It was also only their second goal in four games, but that result now catapults Argentina up to fourth and back into contention in the fledgling campaign.
+It was also only their second goal in four games, but that result now puts Argentina up to sixth and back into contention in the fledgling campaign.

-Colombia, meanwhile, remain just outside the qualifying berths after suffering their second defeat in the opening four games.
+Colombia, meanwhile, remain outside the qualifying berths in seventh place after suffering their second defeat in the opening four games.

 Argentina continue to play without injured strikers Sergio Aguero and Lionel Messi, with the latter set for a possible return on Saturday against Real Madrid.